JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Empirical Validation

-\subsection{Job Mobility Prediction.}
+\subsubsection{Job Mobility Prediction.}

-To see the effect of {\m} in the dataset improvement from the \emph{JTM}, we conduct a job mobility prediction with additional supports of {\m}.
-The job mobility prediction task is one of the most essential downstream tasks in career-based problems, and needs \emph{JTM} as a preprocessing.
-We first reuse the same dataset as in Table \ref{tab:stat}, and then apply {\m} to preprocess the dataset, converting each input job title with the \emph{top-1} matching standard job title.
-In addition to our {\m}, we use Job2Vec, USE as baselines.
+Job mobility prediction is an essential job-domain downstream task \cite{li2017nemo, meng2019hierarchical, zhang2021attentive, wang2021variable}.
+It involves predicting a user's next job titles based on their sequence of job trajectories, wherein {\jtm} is conducted for preprocessing the dataset.
+Specifically, we use {\ours} to preprocess our resume dataset, by converting each input job title with the \emph{top-1} matching standard job title.
+To compare with our {\ours}, we use Job2Vec, USE as baselines.
 We also prepare the unpreprocessed dataset.
-Next, the output dataset is used to conduct a \textit{job mobility prediction}.
-Given a user's sequence of job trajectories, the \textit{job mobility prediction} task predicts the next job title for the user.
-For the prediction model, we adopt NEMO \cite{li2017nemo} as it is the state-of-the-art model.
-For the evaluation, we report mean average precision at 10 (MAP@10) as the compared metric.
-Note that we only use the job title transition information and cut other features from NEMO as they are expensive to collect and are not available in our dataset.
-We compare how the result change by the \emph{JTM} methods.
+For the job mobility prediction model, we adopt NEMO \cite{li2017nemo} as it is the state-of-the-art model, and evaluate its performance using mean average precision at 10 (MAP@10) as the metric.
+Note that we only consider the job title transition information for our evaluation, as other features are costly to collect and are not available in our dataset.
+We compare the impact of the {\jtm} methods on the model's performance.

-Table \ref{tab:jobmobility} shows the job mobility prediction performance, indicating that the \emph{JTM} task has a substantial impact on the model performance.
-One primal reason is that our {\m} captures multiple aspects of job title (i.e., topologically, semantically, and syntactically).
-Such multifaceted mapping helps job mobility prediction models learn relatively easily.
-Some examples of the differences in mapping results are presented in the Appendix C. Although we do not yet know exactly how the accuracy improvement will affect the user behavior, we plan to use {\m} and perform A/B testing on several downstream tasks including the job mobility prediction.
+Table \ref{tab:jobmobility} shows the performance of the job mobility prediction task using the {\ours} and baselines for preprocessing.
+The results demonstrate that the {\ours} has a considerable impact on the job mobility prediction model's performance.
+Its multifaceted mapping approach assists job mobility prediction models in learning more effectively, resulting in a performance improvement.
+Although the accuracy improvement alone does not provide insights into user behavior, the effectiveness of {\ours} in improving performance suggests its potential applicability in various job-domain downstream tasks.